WealthWizardsEngineering/es2pgsql/README.md

-#A simple sciprt to pull data from Elasticsearch and into Postgres.
+#A simple script to pull data from Elasticsearch and into Postgres.

 (Why? you might ask; becuase we're building a datawarehouse and Postgres is where that lives, therefore, we want data from all sources in the Postgres DBs)